-7.4 Test the New DirMaint Service
+7.3 Test the New DirMaint Service

 At this point you can test the service that was applied.
-Continue with instructions found in Appendix E of the Directory Maintenance Facility Tailoring and Administration Guide (or the DirMaint web site) for the minimum steps necessary for ensuring that your new code is functional.
-When your testing is complete, return to 7.5, "Place Serviced DirMaint into Production" to place the service into production.
+Continue with instructions found in the the Appendix titled 'Test the Installation/Service for DirMaint' in the Directory Maintenance Facility Tailoring and Administration Guide (or the DirMaint web site), for the minimum steps necessary for ensuring that your new code is functional.
+When your testing is complete, return to 7.4, "Place Serviced DirMaint into Production" to place the service into production.

-7.5 Place Serviced DirMaint into Production
+7.4 Place Serviced DirMaint into Production

-Important note
+Important note -

-- 1. This procedure should only be done when you have successfully tested the new service.
+- This procedure should only be done when you have successfully tested the new service.
 Once you perform this step you can not easily back off to your previous production code.
 See the "Removing Service Levels" chapter in the z/VM: Service Guide for further details regarding backing off service levels. - 2.
 Make sure the RUNMODE= entry of your override file to the CONFIG DATADVH file (on the 41F minidisk) has been set to operational.